 What is A Resume?

 Contrary to popular belief, a resume is more of a marketing tool than a professional bio.
 What’s the difference?
 A bio simply states facts about your professional history, while a marketing document points to your skills and strengths as a solution to an organization’s problems.
 Ideally, a resume should feature a crisp, clean font face, a comprehensive picture of yourself as a marketable processional, and no more than one page of content (with some exceptions).
 But how do you write an effective resume?
-We’ve scoured the Internet to find the best resume writing advice for you to consider.
+We’ve scoured the Internet to find the best resume templates writing advice for you to consider.

 According to Jason Hill, the founder of Sound Advice, creating a single resume and sending it out to each company on your list is one of today’s most common resume mistakes.
 Take your time and draft a unique resume for each organization.
 Research the company, read the job description carefully, understand what the company is looking for, and present yourself as the solution while you write.